Martha Wilson

-Martha Wilson (born 1947 in Newtown, Pennsylvania) is an American feminist performance artist and the founding director of Franklin Furnace Archive art organization.
+Martha Wilson (born 1947) is an American feminist performance artist and the founding director of Franklin Furnace Archive art organization.
 Over decades she has developed and "created innovative photographic and video works that explore her female subjectivity through role-playing, costume transformation, and 'invasions' of other peoples personas".
-She is a recipient of two National Endowment for the Arts fellowships, a New York Foundation for the Arts fellowship, and an Obie Award and a Bessie Award for commitment to artists’ freedom of expression.
+She is a recipient of two National Endowment for the Arts fellowships, a New York Foundation for the Arts fellowship, and an Obie Award and a Bessie Award for commitment to artists' freedom of expression.
 She is represented by P.P.O.W.
 Gallery in New York City.

 In the early 1970s while studying in Halifax in Nova Scotia, she began to make videos and photo/text-based performances.
 When she moved to New York City in 1974 she continued to develop and explore her photo/text and video performances.
 From this and other works during her career she gained attention within the US for her provocative characters, costumes, works and performances.
 In 1976 she founded and became director of the Franklin Furnace Archive, which is an artist-run space that focuses on the exploration and promotion of artists books, installation art, video and performance art.

 Education and early career

-After attending George School, a Quaker prep school in her hometown of Newtown, Pennsylvania, Wilson graduated cum laude with a B.A. from Wilmington College, a Quaker college in Ohio, in 1969.
+Wilson was born in 1947 in Newtown, Pennsylvania.
+After attending George School, a Quaker prep school in her Newtown, Wilson graduated cum laude with a B.A. from Wilmington College, a Quaker college in Ohio, in 1969.
 She then attended graduate school at Dalhousie University in 1971 in Halifax, Nova Scotia, Canada before starting her work teaching at Nova Scotia College of Art and Design (NSCAD) in Halifax—then a hotbed of conceptual art.
 She felt excluded from NSCAD's conceptual art community, which was reluctant to take her seriously as a woman and as a young artist.
 Like most of the art that was being made, taught, and encouraged at the school, Wilson first worked in language-based art.